Mutual Theory of Mind for Human-AI Communication: Conclusion

 \section{Conclusion}

-The foundation for communication success is for all parties involved in the communication process to reach a mutual understanding of each other.
-In this paper, we posited the theoretical framework of Mutual Theory of Mind to understand and design human-AI communication.
-The MToM framework highlighted three key elements--- perception, feedback, mutuality--- that continuously interact with each other throughout three stages of the communication process--- construction, recognition, and revision of AI's Theory of Mind.
-The MToM framework thus provides a process and content account of human-AI communication that emphasizes on communication as a mutual-shaping process.
-We further provided a case study that demonstrated an innovative use of feedback and perception under the guidance of the MToM framework to enhance AI's understanding of user's perception of the AI during communication.
+This paper proposed the Mutual Theory of Mind (MToM) framework to understand and design communications between humans and AI systems that are performing increasingly diverse social functions in human society.
+The MToM framework highlighted three key elements ( interpretations, feedback, mutuality) that continuously interact with each other throughout the three stages of the communication process (construction, recognition, and revision).
+The MToM framework thus provides a process and content account of human-AI communication as a iterative, mutual-shaping process of the human's and AI's interpretations of each other based on communication feedback.
+We summarized two empirical studies that were inspired by the MToM framework: the first study demonstrated an innovative use of user feedback to enhance AI's interpretation of user's perception of the AI during communication; the second study examined user perceptions and reactions after recognizing AI's incorrect interpretations of the user, highlighting the role of people's newly acquired and evolving knowledge in shaping human-AI communication.
+We concluded by discussing research opportunities in human-AI interaction through the lens of MToM at the construction, recognition, and revision stage by examining the interplay between the three key elements in the MToM framework.